 If you or a loved one is suffering from Adderall addiction, know that you are not alone.
 With the recent heroin and crystal meth epidemics across the nation, many people have forgotten the dangers of prescription stimulants.
 However, there are prescription drug rehab programs for ADHD medication and Reflections Recovery Center is one such place.

-Our addiction recovery program is a men’s only program that focuses on holistic treatment of addiction.
-When looking at adderall vs meth addiction, we recommending reviewing some of our resources.
+Our addiction recovery program focuses on holistic treatment of addiction.
+When looking at Adderall vs meth addiction, we recommending reviewing some of our resources.
 We will treat the physical symptoms of your addiction as well as the mental and emotional causes of the addiction.
 Many people who are suffering from addiction also suffer from mental health issues as well.
 Adderall and Methamphetamine addictions can often cause emotional and mental symptoms that may surface after the detox process has started.
 Our staff will be there to support you throughout the entire process.